japanoise/gentoo/README.md

 Her hardware is stock for an x200; HDD, OK-ish ram, Intel graphics.
 She is almost always connected to the internet by wireless card, which is configured using wpa_supplicant.
 She has a couple of Perl stickers on her case.

-### anubis
-I also have Gentoo installed on a VirtualBox VM at work.
-This one isn't really one I use; it just demonstrates kernelconfig booting gentoo + x11 + internet.